 The graph boundary $\partial F_i$ is a union of combinatorial faces of $G$.
 Each combinatorial face is part of the graph boundary of exactly one topological face.
 So we get a partition of the combinatorial faces $F_c(G,\pi)$ of $(G,\pi)$ into sets $P_i \subseteq F_c(G,\pi)$.
 We have $P_i \cap P_j = \emptyset$ for $i\neq j$ and $\cup_i P_i = F_c(G,\pi)$.
 To each subset $P_i$ we record the genus $g_i$ of $\Sigma_i$.
 Note that $g_i \leq g(\Sigma)$.

 To summarize, we collected the data $\pi=(\pi_v)_{v \in V(G)}$, the partition $(P_i)$ of $F_c(G,\pi)$ and for each $P_i$ the number $g_i$.
 This information is sufficient to reconstruct the embedding $\iota$ by gluing $\Sigma_i \setminus (D^i_1 \cup \ldots \cup D^i_{k_i})$ to $G$ along the combinatorial faces collected in $P_i$, where $\Sigma_i$ is the surface of genus $g_i$.
 Here $k_i=|P_i|$.
-If two embeddings give the same combinatorial data, they are the same up to homeomorphism.
-Note that the correspondence between the combinatorial faces in $P_i$ and the $D^i_j$ need not be fixed, as any bijective mapping gives the same embedding up to homeomorphism.
+If two embeddings give the same combinatorial data, they are the same up to homeomorphisms.
+Note that the correspondence between the combinatorial faces in $P_i$ and the $D^i_j$ need not be recorded for the reconstruction of the embedding, as any bijective mapping gives the same embedding up to homeomorphisms.

 \begin{corollary} Let the finite graph $G$ and the orientable surface $\Sigma$ be fixed.
-There are finitely many embeddings of $G$ into $\Sigma$ up to homeomorphism. \end{corollary}
+There are finitely many embeddings of $G$ into $\Sigma$ up to homeomorphisms. \end{corollary}

 \begin{proof} There are finitely many choices for the combinatorial data $\pi$, $(P_i)$ and $(g_i)$, with $g_i \leq g(\Sigma)$. \end{proof}